eps696/SDfu/README.md

 ## Guide synthesis with [ControlNet]

-* Generate an image from existing one, using its depth map as conditioning (extra guiding source):
+* Generate an image from existing one, using its depth map as conditioning (control source for extra guiding):
 ```
 python src/preproc.py -i _in/something.jpg --type depth -o _in/depth
 python src/gen.py --control_mod depth --control_img _in/depth/something.jpg -im _in/something.jpg -t "neon glow steampunk" -f 1
 ```
-One can replace `depth` in the commands above with `canny` (edges), `pose` (if there are humans in the source) or `deptha` ([Depth Anything 2], very precise method).
-For the latter, depth maps are saved as dual-band 8bit png files to keep the float16 precision.
+Posssible control types/modes are: `depth` ([MiDaS](https://github.com/isl-org/MiDaS)), `canny` (edges), `pose` (if there are human figures in the source) or `deptha` ([Depth Anything 2](https://github.com/DepthAnything/Depth-Anything-V2), very precise method).
+For the latter, depth maps are saved/loaded as dual-band 8bit png files to keep the float16 precision.

 Option `-im ...` may be omitted to employ "pure" txt2img method, pushing the result closer to the text prompt:
 ```
-python src/preproc.py -i _in/something.jpg --type canny -o _in/canny
+python src/preproc.py -i _in/something.jpg --type deptha -o _in/deptha
-python src/gen.py --control_mod canny --control_img _in/canny/something.jpg -t "neon glow steampunk" --size 1024-512
+python src/gen.py --control_mod deptha --control_img _in/deptha/something.jpg -t "neon glow steampunk" --size 1024-512
 ```
 ControlNet options can be used for interpolations as well (fancy making videomapping over a building photo?):
 ```